apache/fury-site/docs/guide/rust/schema-evolution.md

 `UnknownCase` stores its payload as `Arc<dyn Any + Send + Sync>`, so preserved payload types must satisfy `Send + Sync`.
-Direct generic containers are not supported as erased `Any` payloads; wrap the container in a registered derived type if an unknown case needs to preserve it.
+Direct generic containers are not supported as erased `Any` payloads by their structural carrier registration.
+Wrap the container in a registered derived type, or register an exact-target manual serializer when an opaque EXT/NAMED_EXT body is intentional.

 ### Enum Schema Evolution